Clammy skin is cool, moist, and usually pale.

 Home care depends on what is causing the clammy skin.
 Call for medical help if you are not sure.

 If you think the person is in shock, lie him or her down on the back and raise the legs about 12 inches.
 Call your local emergency number (such as 911) or take the person to the hospital.

-Seek immediate medical help if any of the following symptoms occur:
+Seek immediate medical help if the person has any of the following signs or symptoms:

 Always contact your doctor or go to the emergency department if the symptoms do not go away quickly.

 What to Expect at Your Office Visit